Caserta: Climate

 The city of Caserta is located in the largest flat area of Campania and is surrounded by the Apennine mountains.
-The particular position favors the beneficial influences of the sea which, especially in winter, makes temperatures mild.
+The particular position favours the beneficial influences of the sea which, especially in winter, makes temperatures mild.
 During the summer season, this area is one of the hottest in the region, with maximum temperatures sometimes exceeding 30 degrees.
 The inland areas extend to the surrounding mountains, often affected by the cold currents of the north-east with fairly low temperatures and snow in winter.
 The Matese is the coldest and snowiest in the whole area.

-Honors
+Demographics

+Honours

-The city of Caserta distinguished itself during the Second World War, in fact, it was decorated with the gold medal for civil valor and the bronze medal for military valor for the heroic actions and losses suffered during the war.
+The city of Caserta distinguished itself during the Second World War; in fact, it was decorated with the gold medal for civil valor and the bronze medal for military valour for the heroic actions and losses suffered during the war.
 The city was fiercely bombed and suffered a violent reprisal, but it managed to resist and, with the return of peace, all the people collaborated in the reconstruction of Caserta.

 Government

-Carlo Marino, mayor of Caserta was elected mayor of Caserta in June 2016 with 62.74%.
+Carlo Marino, mayor of Caserta, was elected mayor of Caserta in June 2016 with 62.74%.